naumanb/HSI_3D_CNNs/README.md

-# Comparison of CNN Architectures for Tumor Segmentation in HS Images
+# Comparison of CNN Algorithms for Tumor Segmentation in HS Images

 This project aims to compare various Convolutional Neural Network (CNN) architectures for classifying brain cancer in Hyperspectral Images (HSI).
 The implemented architectures include 1D CNN, 2D CNN, 1D + 2D Hybrid CNN, 2D + 1D Hybrid CNN, and 3D CNN.
 The models are trained and evaluated using the leave-one-out cross-validation method on a dataset of hyperspectral brain cancer images.